 The retrospective offers the platform to objectively look at the previous sprint’s processes–the good, the bad, and the ugly.
 The scrum master and the development team discuss what went well and what needs improvement.

 The sprint retrospective is often confused with the sprint review.
 While the sprint review looks at the results delivered, the retrospective takes a broader look at the sprint itself, including systems applied, processes employed.
 The sprint review focuses on the results of the sprint while the retrospective looks to examine how those results were either achieved or not.

 Here’s an in-depth guide on what your sprint retrospective meeting should look like and how to set one up, so your sprints can keep driving increasingly better results over time.

 The sprint retrospective is a review session that takes place at the end of each sprint so the team can review and identify ways to improve the existing processes.
 It helps a team look at a just-concluded sprint in retrospect so they can pinpoint what went well, what didn’t, and what to tweak going forward.

-The sprint retrospective serves as an avenue for the scrum team to:
+The sprint retrospective serves as an avenue for the development team in the scrum meeting to:

 - Highlight specific parts of the execution strategy they feel could be improved on

 - Share insights with other team members on what exactly they intend to do to improve their sprint planning execution process